Bhutan Premier League

 The Bhutan Premier League, currently known as the Bank of Bhutan Premier League due to sponsorship reasons, is the men's highest division of professional football in Bhutan.
-It also provides Bhutan's entrant for continental competition, the AFC Cup.
+It also provides Bhutan's entrant for continental competition, the AFC Challenge League.

 Format

 The Bhutan Premier League operates as the highest level of football in Bhutan.
 Competing teams in the league play each other twice on a home and away basis.
 Previously, when the A-Division was the country's top league, all matches were played at Changlimithang, the country's national stadium, making home and away distinctions essentially moot.
 Whilst the Thimphu-based teams still play their matches at that ground, the regional teams maintain their own stadiums, so that genuine home and away fixtures now take place.

 History

 League competition in Bhutan got off to a slow start.
 Although a full ten-team league was set up in 1986, there seems to have been little or no organised football for the next ten years.
 Between 1996 and 2000 there was some form of organised football, but it is not clear the extent to which this involved teams from outside of Thimphu.

 Some form of football whereby national champions were crowned was played between 1996 and 2000, but it was only in 2001 that the A-Division was created.

 In 2001, the A-Division was created as a football competition for teams in Thimphu and was the premier league in the country, supplying the Bhutanese representative to the AFC President's Cup.
 The first season of the A-Division essentially took the form of a national competition, closely mirroring the current format of the National League.
 A qualifying tournament was held for teams from Thimphu (in which a team from Paro also competed), from which the top teams progressed to Super League, which also included teams from Samtse and Gomtu, and would have included teams from Phuentsholing and Chukha, had they not withdrawn.

 However, this was the last time for over a decade that teams from outside of Thimphu would be involved in football at the highest level in Bhutan.
 In 2011 the A-Division was played only as a single round-robin set of matches in anticipation of the establishment of a true national league.